 Scab on penis head, foreskin or penile shaft can be defined as clots of blood that are caused by healing bumps, blisters or pimples on penis.
 The clotting is aided by platelets in the blood.
 Scabs can only occur where there are sores or open wounds that are healing.
+When infected. the can be filled with puss and become very painful.
 We will also look at how to get rid of penile scabs naturally fast using home remedies and treatment.

 In general, scabs are caused on top of any healing would or open sore on the skin.
 Scabs help in covering open wounds from foreign infections.
 Their main purpose is to keep the wound dry and help in healing faster.
 When open sores caused by pimples or STD bumps on penis head, shaft or the ball sac are healing, scabs will form on them to help them heal naturally faster

 Penile scabs occur due to different causes.
 Some are outright injuries caused by whatever activities we partake in, while others are caused by different infections.
 These scabs can appear as black formations, red, or even cream.
 This will be dependent on the kind of discharge coming out of the sores and the length of time the scabs could have been there.

 Scabs are dry and crusty and due to their rough nature, they can easily stick onto garments and peel off due to friction.
 The result would be a sharp tingly pain.

 Causes of scabs will also depend on the type of skin you have and how your immune system deals with open sores on the skin.
 They could be as a result of wounds caused by sexually transmitted infections, masturbation, physical trauma, and many other causes that we will discuss deeper as we move on.

 We will also look at how to go about handling the various kinds of scabs, how to prevent them, and how to treat them at home (Natural and Home Remedies).